amlacommerce/znode-docs/docs/quickstart-guide/installing-dependencies/README.md

 ## Part 3: Installing MongoDB
 Follow these steps to install MongoDB.
 Znode officially supports MongoDB v4.2, but other versions may also work.
 1. Acquire a copy of MongoDB v4.2.
 A copy is provided in the `Setup Files ZIP` (`mongodb-win32-x86_64-2012plus-4.2.3-signed`).
 1. Run the MongoDB installer.
-Choose the "Complete" option during installation.
+Choose the `Complete` option.
+1. On the next page, keep the default options of `Install MongoD as a Service` and `Run service as Network Service user`.
+Click `Next`.
-1. On the next page, the “Install MongoDB Compass” option can be deleselected because it is not needed.
+1. The `Install MongoDB Compass` option can be deleselected because it is not needed.
+Click `Next`.
-1. On a later page, accept the default options related to installing MongoDB to run as a service.
+1. Click `Install`.
+Wait while the installation is performed.
+1. Click `Finish` to acknowledge completion of the installation.

 ## Next Steps
 Continue on to [Installing Znode](../installing-znode/README.md).